 Charts indicating the presence or absence of allergenic plants have been developed to provide a convenient guide to the species relevant to selected localities within a given state or area.

-NEW!
 The Allergen-Glycerin Balance: Tools for Achieving Efficacious and Safe Subcutaneous Immunotherapy Injections (Presented at AAO-HNS, 2012)

 The balance of allergen loads and glycerin content in subcutaneous immunotherapy vaccines prepared in ENT allergy clinics can facilitate efficacious and safe treatments for patients presenting with a wide range of allergen sensitivities.
 This poster was presented at the American Academy of Otolaryngology-Head and Neck Surgery annual meeting in Washington DC, September, 2012.